Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Introduction

-In order to identify and estimate treatment effects under interference, different types of estimands and causal assumptions have been considered \citep{toulis2013estimation,aronow2017estimating,sussman2017elements,jagadeesan2020designs}.
-For example, \citet{hudgens2008toward} propose a partial interference model where units are split into groups where interference exists within each group but not outside the group.
+In order to identify and estimate the treatment effects under interference, different types of estimands and causal assumptions have been considered \citep{toulis2013estimation,aronow2017estimating,sussman2017elements,jagadeesan2020designs}.
+For example, \citet{hudgens2008toward} propose a partial interference model in which units are split into groups where interference exists within each group but not outside the group.
 This assumption offers relatively well-understood dependence structures between one's potential outcomes and the treatments of others \citep{tchetgen2012causal}.
 The constant treatment response (CTR) assumption of \citet{manski2013identification} defines a class of exposure mappings which can be seen as a representation of the whole treatment vector and any other covariates.
-The exposure mapping is a general framework to capture complex structures which can influence interference.
-This has recently been specialized to the setting of network interference \citep{aronow2017estimating,savje2017average,savje2021causal}.
+The exposure mapping is a general framework to capture complex structures that can influence interference.
+This has recently been specialized for the setting of network interference \citep{aronow2017estimating,savje2017average,savje2021causal}.